Danville police investigating two recent shootings; arrest made in one

 Witnesses described the shooter as a Black man wearing a red jacket who fled in a silver-colored SUV.

-Webb said there have been 36 people shot in Danville in 2021.
+Webb said 36 people have been shot in Danville thus far in 2021.

-Police ask that anyone with information about either shooting contact them at the police department at 217-431-2250 or those wanting to remain anonymous can call Vermilion County Crime Stoppers at 217-446-8477.
+Police ask that anyone with information about either shooting contact them at 217-431-2250; those wishing to remain anonymous can call Vermilion County Crime Stoppers at 217-446-8477.